 Preferred solution: Honor your advertised price of $ 898.00 and provide me with a rain check for this item.

-I didn't like: I expect an honorable company to honor there advertised price, Advertised price.
+Walmart Cons: I expect an honorable company to honor there advertised price, Advertised price.